ngnlang/ngn/README.md

 }
 ```

-## `fn`
+## `fn` (functions)
-You can write functions in various ways; along with passing them as arguments to other functions.
+Functions have:
+- access to globals (imports, statics, models, enums)
+- access to sibling functions
+- no access to outside vars or consts

 ### Traditional block, explicit return
 ```ngn